theflowong/samstewart.github.io/_posts/2016-09-07-tips-on-writing-grants-part-1.md

 ---
 layout: post
 date: 2016-09-07 18:02
-categories: course-notes writing grants
+categories: course-notes writing-grants
 ---

-When you make someone feel smart, they feel smart, and like you better.
+In a grant writing course that I'm taking, we discussed the following initial tips.

-Get excited about your research.
+* When you make someone feel smart, they feel smart, and like you better.

-Always get started early since the revision process is almost more important than the writing.
+* Make yourself and your  research exciting.
+Confident and well-organized is not enough.

-Be wary of anchoring in your own writing.
+* Having others read your grant is critical, so start early.
+Most academics procrastinate.

-Develop and elevator pitch.
+* Give yourself time to set the writing aside to avoid becoming too tied to one approach.

-Convince the reviewers that your work is exciting and you're exciting.
+* Develop an elevator pitch.

-Always read all the instructions and follow them exactly.
-No use complaining about bureaucracy since the reviewers are looking for reasons to reject.
+* Read all the instructions and follow them exactly.